Deepa Sannidhi: Career

 In 2014, she was first seen in Endendu Ninagagi as Soumya, "a very bold, in-your-face, today's girl".
 She stated that the role was "quite challenging because this is not me" but that she loved playing it.
-In 2015, she made her Tamil film debut in Enakkul Oruvan, a remake of Kannada film Lucia, in which she will play the character that Sruthi Hariharan did in the original.
+In 2015, she made her Tamil film debut in Enakkul Oruvan, a remake of Kannada film Lucia, in which she reprised the character that Sruthi Hariharan did in the original.
 Even before her Tamil debut she signed up her next Tamil film, Vishnuvardhan's Yatchan.

+In 2017, she starred in Chakravarthy alongside Darshan.